Where to Stay in London

 Covent Garden

 Would you like to explore the site of London’s iconic flower and vegetable market?
 The old market has today moved elsewhere – but the location remains one of London’s best places to feel the vibe, discover small bars, and be entertained!
-So when you decide where to stay in London – you should have places around Covent Garden in mind.
+So when you decide where to stay in London – you should have Covent Garden in mind.

 Bordered by the Strand to the south and Chinatown to the east, Covent Garden is one of the popular areas in London West End.
 The Covent Garden neighbourhood is probably best known for its historic Covent Garden Market, once known as a fabulous London flower, fruit and vegetable market.
 Therefore, it is nicknamed the Apple Market.
 Over time, the flower market was transferred to Vauxhall as the New Covent Garden Market – where you will now find England’s largest market of its kind.